Customer hands store clerk their credit card

 Did you know?

-Introductory or promotional offers are different.
-When a credit card features an introductory or promotional period of 0 APR on purchases, no interest is charged on purchases during that period.
-So, when the introductory or promotional period ends, any remaining balance will begin to accrue interest from that date forward at the standard purchase APR, but there is no additional interest related to the intro/promo period.
+Introductory or promotional offers differ from deferred interest offers.
+When a credit card features an introductory or promotional period of 0% APR on purchases, no interest is charged on purchases during that period.
+When the introductory or promotional period ends, any remaining balance will begin to accrue interest from that date forward at the standard purchase APR.
+There’s no additional interest related to the intro period.

 How to avoid credit card interest charges